 Prepare grass sites by spot spraying a one metre circle for each planting site.
 Use glyphosate herbicide with spray dye a few days before planting as this will not leave chemical residue in the soil.
 Prepare spots using straight lines and accurate spacings between spots so that trees can be easily found later.
 Cut down woody weeds and flatten these on the ground so they decay and don't support weed growth.

-Container-grown is available from some commercial nurseries; Price per tree should range from $0.80 - $2.00 for 1 year-old contract-grown forestry stock.
+Container-grown is available from some commercial nurseries; Price per tree should range from $0.80 - $2.00 for 1 year-old contract-grown forestry stock (2020 prices).